 Frankly, this replaced the break room and the discussions around the coffee machine,” explained a smiling Franck Girardot.
 “It allowed us to measure the company’s level of adherence to this new tool in real time.”

 “The main added value,” explains the Project Director, “is to replace a multitude of tools with a single business tool, made available by the company, which covers all the exchange and communication needs of the teams, whether operational or not.”

 The ease of use was appreciated by all, as shown by the rapid appropriation of the tool.

 Another element that has a positive impact on internal communication is Talkspirit’s social network spirit, which encourages interaction, reactions, sharing, etc.—all of which enriches relationships and creates links between employees.
 “It’s a great success, and we’re delighted,” concludes Franck Girardot.

-What’s the next step for Relaytion?
+What’s the next step for Amicio?
 Consolidate the use of Talkspirit over time and promote the tool’s potential with users to ensure they take full advantage of it!